-Based on indications of stabilizing industry conditions and on our emphasis on internal execution and margin improvement, we expect that our 2004 results will be significantly better than our 2003 results.
+Based on indications of stabilizing industry conditions and on our emphasis on internal execution and margin improvement, we expect that our 2004 results will be significantly better than our 2003 results, and that we have reasonable prospects for continued profitability in 2005, although there can be no assurance that we will achieve these outcomes.
 Over the longer term, if industry conditions are stable to improving, we believe we will experience more periods of increased revenues.
-In addition, while we would not rule out growth by acquisition, particularly in view of how fragmented our industry is, we have no current acquisition plans, and believe it is likely that any acquisitions we might consider during 2004 would be relatively modest.
+In addition, while we would not rule out growth by acquisition, particularly in view of how fragmented our industry is, we have no current acquisition plans, and believe it is likely that any acquisitions we might consider during the near term would be relatively modest.